iwi-se/feature_location/README.md

 ### Output

-The tool generates HTML files with the results of the feature location analysis:
+The tool generates output files in the `results` directory, which is created automatically if it doesn't exist:
-- For each processed file, an HTML file named `difference_<relative_path>.html` is created
+- For each processed file, an HTML file named `difference_<relative_path>.html` is created in the results directory
-- For Java projects, an additional benchmark results file `argouml_benchmark_results.txt` may be generated
+- For Java projects, an additional benchmark results file `argouml_benchmark_results.txt` is generated in the results directory

 ## Project Structure

 - `src/` - Contains all source code files including the main entry point (main.cpp)
 - `obj/` - Contains build artifacts (object files and executables)
 - `example/` - Contains example product line code
+- `results/` - Contains generated output files (automatically created)